Anchorsify/Anchorsify.github.io/_pages/Sand.md

 You may take the Weapon Focus ability for “mutations”, allowing it to apply to any attacks made with your Sabechi clan mutations.

+The Stinger and Quills mutations are essentially weapons that in certain ways behave like basic unarmed taijutsu: They can not be disarmed or destroyed, they can be parried as either unarmed or as a weapon (as the defender prefers), they do not reduce the effectiveness of blocking, and they can be used with uniques, abilities, and weapon taijutsu of the appropriate type(s) they count as (which is listed in the their entries).
+Because they are a sort of weapon, they can never be used to perform unarmed jutsu, nor do they gain benefits from anything specific to unarmed attacks.

+Saliva is treated by the Sabechi as a Ranged Taijutsu attack, but is considered a ninjutsu projectile for the purposes of defending against it.
+Like the Stinger and Quills, they do not reduce the effectiveness of blocking, and it can benefit from any unique or ability which modifies Ranged Taijutsu.
+Because it does not have any specific Type, Weapon jutsu are incompatible with it.

 #### --( Stinger )--
 The most obvious of all the mutations and the signature feature of the clan, a Sabechi's stinger is far more potent than a scorpion's, even though they look about the same.
 It's much longer than it looks, able to extend over the Sabechi's shoulder or around their side to strike those in front of them.

- - Type: Taijutsu, Rank E
  - Stamina: 10
  - Damage: (STR/8)d10
  - Speed: 11
  - Special: -3 Accuracy
+ - Type: Large, Piercing

 Effects: You have a flexible tail with a curved tip.
-You can attack with the Stinger in a Grapple and if you do so you don’t suffer its regular Accuracy penalty, and can make automatic called shots at no penalty.
-On hit you can inflict a dose of your poison, and when poisoning someone with your Stinger, you take no Vitality or HP damage from its use.
-Stingers inflict Piercing Wounds.
+It grants you an extra limb for use in grapples, grants you a +2 to Grapple rolls, and you can make attacks with it against someone you're grappling without suffering its regular accuracy penalty.
+Attacking someone you're grappling with it also allows you to make called shots against them at no penalty to your Accuracy.
+You can inflict your Sabechi clan poison on hit with your Stinger, and do not have to pay its normal Vitality cost for doing so.

 #### --( Quills )--
 While not true ‘needles’, some Sabechi actually have the ability to straighten the hairs on their head, which tend to be much thicker than normal hair, enough so to inject trivial amounts of their poison.
 When used in groups, however, it can be quite deadly.

- - Type: Taijutsu, Rank E
  - Stamina: 5
  - Damage: 1d4
  - Accuracy: -2
- - Range: 5+STR/5
+ - Range: 5 + STR/5
  - Speed: 10
- - Special: Armor Piercing; see below.
+ - Special: Armor Piercing
+ - Type: Small, Thrown, Senbon, Piercing

-Effects: You can throw a single Quill, using the above stats, or throw multiple at once, in which case you treat it as a standard Senbon Multithrow, though it does not require the normal ability to do so.
+Effects: You can throw a single Quill, using the above stats, or throw multiple at once, in which case you treat it as a standard Multithrow.
 If you use at least three Quills, you can deliver a dose of your poison with them.

+These are considered Senbon and may be used in all the same ways Senbon can, although they do not retain their shape for long once thrown and thus can't be stored for any jutsu or usage that requires them to be prepared ahead of time (like Raining Needles).
+This also means that quills are considered expended after use and thus unable to be retrieved and reused.

 While these are not actual Senbon and may not be used for Jutsu that require Senbon to be prepared (like Raining Needles), you may utilize Senbon-specific abilities as if they were (meaning Combat Acupuncture, Senbon User, and Surgial Precision apply to them if you have them), although Senbon User allows you to use RES, rather than DEX, in place of STR to determine your damage bonus with your Quills (regular Senbon still use DEX in place of STR).

 #### --( Saliva )--
 Your saliva is poisonous in addition to your blood, which while it tends to hamper relationships in a lethal way, does give you another way in which to utilize your body’s toxicity.
 Those that have it swear by its usefulness.

- - Type: Taijutsu, Rank E
  - Chakra: 12
  - Damage: (CHA/10)d6
  - Range: 10 + Special
  - Speed: 8

-Effects: You can apply a dose of your poison with this attack, by spitting on them.
-This is a Ranged Taijutsu attack, but it uses your Ninjutsu Damage Bonus, and can only be parried as if it were a Ninjutsu technique.
+Effects: This attack uses your Ninjutsu Damage Bonus, and you can apply a dose of your poison with this attack.
 It deals Energy wounds (due to its caustic nature), and can benefit from the Improved Ranged ability if you have it.

 #### --( Oily Skin )--
 Frequently mistaken for sweat by their enemies in battle, Sabechi with this mutation tend to enjoy trading blows with their opponents, crippling them as the fight goes on.

- - Type: Ninjutsu, Rank E
  - Stamina: 12
  - Upkeep: 0
  - Speed: 12